nodejs/node-addon-api/doc/reference.md

 The referenced `Napi::Value` is not immediately destroyed when the reference count is zero; it is merely then eligible for garbage-collection if there are no other references to the `Napi::Value`.

 `Napi::Reference` objects allocated in static space, such as a global static instance, must call the `SuppressDestruct` method to prevent its destructor, running at program shutdown time, from attempting to reset the reference when the environment is no longer valid.
+Avoid using this if at all possible.

 The following classes inherit, either directly or indirectly, from `Napi::Reference`: